ebdurrehm/relational-db-2/README.md

 # relational-db-2
-## This repository conatins all task assignment files and their solution.
+## This repository contains all of the files of the assignment and their solutions provided by me.

 # Build a World Cup Database